Denning

 Denning benefits from its proximity to several very different residential areas.
 There is a particularly close connection to Englschalking, Daglfing, Zamdorf and the adjoining areas of Bogenhausen to the west.
 Anyone looking to rent or buy an apartment in Denning therefore benefits not only from the quiet residential environment itself, but also from short distances to neighboring districts with additional infrastructure.

 At the same time, Denning is neither a purely historical village center nor a purely new development area.
-The city describes that new housing estates were built to the west and east of Ostpreußenstrasse from the 1920s onwards, with further multi-storey residential buildings being added later.
-Today, this results in a residential pattern that combines established settlement areas, quieter residential quarters and, in places, denser buildings.
+According to the city, new housing estates were built to the west and east of Ostpreußenstrasse from the 1920s onwards, with further multi-storey residential buildings being added later.
+Today, this results in a residential pattern that combines established settlement areas, quieter residential quarters and, in some places, denser buildings.

 Typical resident groups in the district are, for example